meeech/shopify.tmbundle/readme.markdown

 * Download the zip file: [http://github.com/meeech/shopify.tmbundle/zipball/master](http://github.com/meeech/shopify.tmbundle/zipball/master)
 * Unzip it
 * Rename the folder it creates for you as **shopify.tmbundle**
-* It should then appear as a regular TextMate BUndle.
+* It should then appear as a regular TextMate Bundle.
 Double click, and TextMate should just install it.

 About
 -----